-Moved: Council Lavery Seconded: Councillor Cannon
+Moved: Council Lavery Seconded: Councillor Cannon THAT: Item 1. be amended as follows:

 1. Section 4.4 Road Classification - waive the requirements to upgrade the west half of Lakeshore Road NE from the Urban Collector Road (RD-3) full standard, providing sidewalk, curb and gutter, boulevard, fire hydrants, and light standards, to providing a 2 m of gravel surfaced pedestrian walkway along the east half, and a BC Hydro davit light.